tompittson/katacoda-scenarios/container-image-good-practice/step2.md

 Check the image size `docker image ls step2:normal`{{execute}}

 > Over 900MB for a simple Go application!
-The problem is that the base image we are using includes all the sdk for building go applications, we don't need that to run our application.
+The problem is that the parent image we are using includes all the sdk for building go applications, we don't need that to run our application.

 ## Multi-stage Builds